Prea Kaur Personal Trainer and Lifestyle Coach

-After watching her mother struggle with weight loss, Prea made it her mission to support her mother’s fitness journey, before she knew it, exercise was an integral part of both their lives and she knew she had to become a Personal Trainer.
+After watching her mother struggle with weight loss, Prea made it her mission to support her mother’s fitness journey.
+Before she knew it, exercise was an integral part of both their lives and she knew she had to become a Personal Trainer.

 Tell us about your journey to fitness?
 Where did it all start?

-I have always had a passion in health and fitness.
+I have always had a passion for health and fitness.
 From a young age, I witnessed my mother’s struggle with her weight and health, and I learnt the importance of motivation, momentum, teamwork and support to achieve life-changing goals.
 To help my mother lose weight, I accompanied her to the gym and from that point on I took an active interest in exercise, lifestyle, health and nutrition.

 Fitness, health and wellbeing are now a core part of my everyday life.
 Over the years I have amassed a vast working knowledge of exercise and nutrition, and my thirst for knowledge continues.
 I am a fully qualified Personal Trainer and Nutritionist through the globally recognised company, Premier Global.

-Specialising in Lifestyle Coaching (not just fitness and nutrition), I don’t only help people to ‘become’ fit and healthy, I help them discover how to ‘sustain’ it for a lifetime – so no more ‘yo yo’ results, no more New Year’s resolutions that last a couple of weeks and are then forgotten, but rather lasting change and a better quality of lifestyle and living forever.
+Specialising in Lifestyle Coaching (not just fitness and nutrition), I don’t only help people to ‘become’ fit and healthy, I help them discover how to sustain it for a lifetime – so no more ‘yo yo’ results, no more New Year’s resolutions that last a couple of weeks and are then forgotten, but rather lasting change and a better quality of lifestyle and living forever.

 What are your training goals now?

 Since competing on stage in 2016 and achieving a fantastic result placing in the Fitness category at WBFF, I am now focusing on improving my body and focusing on my weaknesses so this means currently working to build more muscle in my lower body.